18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-get-in-concur-post-olu.md

 #### Whose signature should I get for the supervisor field?
 That of your functional supervisor.

+#### What if I haven't taken the Mandatory IT Security Awareness Training yet?
+Try to take this training (The 2019 GSA Mandatory Cyber Security and Privacy Training) in [OLU](gsaolu.gsa.gov) first.
+Follow the instructions [here](https://handbook.18f.gov/olu/#help-with-olu) if you need help.

 ### Got other questions?

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)*, [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov), or book office hours [here](https://sites.google.com/a/gsa.gov/tts-office-hours/)